International-Data-Spaces-Association/IDS-testbed/Testbed/Components/DataspaceConnector/README.md

 * Java 11
 * Maven 3.6.3
 ## Component file
-The Dataspace Connector to be used in this testbed is available as a .zip file in this same repository.
+The Dataspace Connector zip file to be used in the testbed is available in this directory.